-While it might be counterintuitive to describe Whites as the most segregated racial group, this is a byproduct as the segregation of people of color.
-The segregation of non-Whites into disproportionately non-White neighborhoods or areas outside of the jurisdiction itself results in Whites residing in disproportionately whiter neighborhoods.
-The isolation index value for White residents in Sebastopol is 0.747 which means that on average, White residents in the City live in neighborhoods that are 74.7% White.
+While it might be counterintuitive to describe whites as the most segregated racial group, this is a byproduct as the segregation of people of color.
+The segregation of non-whites into disproportionately non-white neighborhoods or areas outside of the jurisdiction itself results in whites residing in disproportionately whiter neighborhoods.
+The isolation index value for White residents in Sebastopol is 0.747 which means that on average, White residents in the City live in neighborhoods that are 74.7 percent white.
 Other racial groups are less isolated, meaning they may be more likely to encounter other racial groups in their neighborhoods.
-The isolation index values for all racial groups in Sebastopol for the years 2000, 2010, and 2020 can be found in Table 31 below.
-Among all racial groups in this jurisdiction, the White population's isolation index has changed the most over time, becoming less segregated between 2000 and 2020.
+The isolation index values for the years 2000, 2010, and 2020 can be found in Table 30 below.
+Among all racial groups in this jurisdiction, the white population's isolation index has changed the most over time, becoming less segregated between 2000 and 2020.
 As measured by the Racial Isolation Index, Sebastopol's White population is more segregated than the Bay Area average, and its Asian/ Pacific Islander, Black/African American, and Latinx/Hispanic populations are less segregated than the Bay Area average.